vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 ```yaml
 profile: view
  ```

 ## Iterate Cluster Requirements

 The Iterate Cluster is for "inner loop" development iteration.
 Developers connect to the Iterate Cluster via their IDE to rapidly iterate on new software features.
 The Iterate Cluster operates distinctly from the outer loop infrastructure.
 Each developer should be given their own namespace within the Iterate Cluster during their platform onboarding.

 ![Iterate Cluster components](img/tap-architecture-planning/iterate-cluster.jpg)
 <!-- https://lucid.app/lucidchart/40663cc1-55aa-4892-ae23-1f462d39f262 -->

-### Kubernetes Requirements
+### Kubernetes Requirements - Iterate Cluster

+* Supported Kubernetes versions are 1.22, 1.23, 1.24.
-* LoadBalancer for ingress controller (2 external IP addresses)
+* LoadBalancer for ingress controller (2 external IP addresses).
-* Default storage class
+* Default storage class.
-* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node
+* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node.
-* Logging is enabled and targets the desired application logging platform
+* Logging is enabled and targets the desired application logging platform.
-* Monitoring is enabled and targets the desired application observability platform
+* Monitoring is enabled and targets the desired application observability platform.
+* **docker** runtime container is configured with full build service such as `descriptor_name: "full"`.

-### Recommendations
+### Recommendations - Iterate Cluster

-* Spread across three AZs for high availability
+* Spread across three AZs for high availability.
+* Install build profile build service with lite descriptor such as `descriptor_name: "lite"`.

 The Iterate Cluster includes the following packages:
 ```